leerobertdyer/PongPong/README.md

 ## Notes

-> Should still make a 'Waiting For Other Players' display._
+> Should still make a 'Waiting For Other Players' display...

 > could use the same timer for a pause button...